allmyles/allmyles-docs/flights.rst

 ---------------

 This call cancels the booking identified in the request.
-Bookings can only be cancelled before a ticket is created. **Only traditional flights can be cancelled!**
+Bookings can only be cancelled before a ticket is created. **Only bookings of traditional flights can be cancelled!**

 Request
 =======